 Chest scan images are a vital tool for researchers in the fight against COVID-19.
-However, siloed, incomplete datasets often make it difficult for researchers and developers to rigorously test hypotheses or tools that could help improve the healthcare response to the disease and save lives.
+However, siloed, incomplete datasets often make it difficult for researchers and developers to test new tools that could help improve the healthcare response to the disease.

-The NCCID is designed to provide researchers and technology developers with managed access to a complete, and representative sample of pseudonymised chest scans from suspected COVID-19 patients across the country.
-With this data, the NHS hopes to enable the development of software that can help doctors and researchers understand the impact and progression of the disease, assess the severity of the condition in individual patients, identify factors that may complicate recovery, and prioritise patients whose condition is most likely to deteriorate.
+The NCCID provides researchers and technology developers with managed access to a complete and representative sample of pseudonymised chest scans from suspected COVID-19 patients across the country.
+With this data, the NHS hopes to enable the development of software that can help doctors and researchers:

-We developed a secure, shared infrastructure – stored and owned by the NHS – that allows researchers and developers to safely access the data needed to develop and test technology solutions that target COVID-19.
-Crucially, we supported this infrastructure by establishing rigorous data management processes that ensure data is collected and accessed securely, efficiently, and safely.
+We developed a secure, shared infrastructure (stored and owned by the NHS) that allows researchers and software developers access to the data they needed to develop new technology that can target COVID-19.

-As part of this process, we created a separate dataset that’s used solely to validate AI models and never for model training, protecting the integrity of the validation process.
-In doing so, the infrastructure is able to help organisations address a key barrier to AI implementation in healthcare: with no firm, AI-specific guidelines currently in place, healthcare providers often have little assurance that their AI purchase will deliver real, measurable results for practitioners and patients.
+With no firm, AI-specific guidelines currently in place, healthcare providers often have little assurance that their AI tool will deliver real, measurable results for practitioners and patients.
 Now, AI tools can be validated within the NCCID infrastructure platform to ensure that they are safe and effective for use in clinical settings.